Looking Closely at the Growth Curve for Planet Labs PBC (PL)

 PL’s Market Performance

-PL stocks went down by -4.29% for the week, with a monthly jump of 10.74% and a quarterly performance of -11.26%, while its annual performance rate touched -53.02%.
-The volatility ratio for the week stands at 5.34% while the volatility levels for the past 30 days are set at 5.03% for Planet Labs PBC.
-The simple moving average for the period of the last 20 days is 2.30% for PL stocks with a simple moving average of 0.69% for the last 200 days.
+PL stocks went up by 6.72% for the week, with a monthly jump of 7.32% and a quarterly performance of 13.27%, while its annual performance rate touched -44.25%.
+The volatility ratio for the week stands at 4.04% while the volatility levels for the past 30 days are set at 4.83% for Planet Labs PBC.
+The simple moving average for the period of the last 20 days is 7.98% for PL stocks with a simple moving average of 7.83% for the last 200 days.

 Analysts’ Opinion of PL